-All of San Francisco's neighborhoods can be explored in the heal-to-toe fashion thanks to their compact size and easily navigable streets.
+All of San Francisco's neighborhoods can be explored in the heel-to-toe fashion thanks to their compact size and easily navigable streets.
 However, if you find yourself in an unfamiliar area after dark, consider opting for public transportation or a taxi instead.

-|Taxi||Unlike some other major U.S. cities like New York , San Francisco taxis aren't always easy to catch, let alone find.
-If you need to get someplace quickly, your best bet is to call ahead.
+|Taxi||Unlike some other major U.S. cities such as New York , San Francisco taxis aren't always easy to catch, let alone find.
+If you need to get someplace quickly, your best bet is to call ahead or use a ride-sharing app like Uber or Lyft.
 However, if you're not in a rush, you'll save a lot of money by sticking to public transportation.
-Taxi fares start at around $3, and each additional mile tacks on another $2 or so, with every minute you spend stuck in traffic costing about $.
-50.|
+Taxi fares start at $3.50, and each additional mile tacks on another $3 or so, with every minute you spend stuck in traffic costing $0.55.|

-|Car||You don't need a car to explore central San Francisco; most of the top sites are within walking distance or are easily-reached by the Muni.
-Plus, driving in this city is stressful thanks to aggressive drivers, bumper-to-bumper traffic and parking rates of up to $30.
-However, for those of you hoping to spend a lot of time exploring the rest of the Bay Area (especially places not serviced by the BART), a car is your best option.
-You can find most major rental agencies at the SFO Airport.
-Be aware that prices can fluctuate dramatically based on the season.|
+|Car||You don't need a car to explore central San Francisco; most of the top sites are within walking distance or are easily reached by the Muni.
+Plus, driving in this city is stressful due to aggressive drivers, bumper-to-bumper traffic and high parking rates, not to mention the city's incredibly steep hills.
+But for those of you hoping to spend a lot of time exploring the rest of the Bay Area (especially places not serviced by the BART), a car is your best option.
+You can find most major rental agencies at the airport.|